sawal-timsina/MenuInf/README.md

 # MenuInf
-Simple food menu app that displays menu items.
+App that displays menu items.

+# Written in Kotlin